JamjureeK/MADT8101-Customer-Analytics/Voice of Customers/README.md

 This dataset comprises reviews and comments of a restaurant gathered from the Grab Food app in the last two weeks.
 These insights reflect customer experiences and opinions, aiding in evaluating the restaurant's performance and identifying potential areas for improvement.

 ## Libraries
-Python libraries pythainlp, gensim, and pyLDAvis
+Python libraries pythainlp, gensim, and 'pyLDAvis'

 ## Step-by-step explanation of the code: